PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 ## Configure a task runner

-Configure a specific task runner for a flow.
+Configure a task runner for a flow.

 Start with the [`SequentialTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.SequentialTaskRunner).
 This task runner runs all tasks synchronously and is useful as a debugging tool in conjunction with async code.